vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;" alt="Home Assistant logo" height="100px"></a>
 Home Assistant has multiple ways to show you the dashboard.
 It has an Android native app which can be used on an Android tablet or phone, or you can browse to the frontend on any device with a browser.
-In all these scenarios, you see all Home Assistant side and top menu items, you can edit all screens and see the browser with its url.
+In all these scenarios, you see all Home Assistant side and top menu items, can edit all screens, and can see the browser with its URL.

-If you want to show only the content of a single dashboard in fullscreen, then you need to define this page in Kiosk mode.
+If you want to show only the content of a single dashboard in fullscreen, you need to define this page in kiosk mode.

-Here you can read how to configure this.
+Here you can read how to configure it.

 <a href="images_tablet_in_kiosk_mode/ha_on_tablet_in_kiosk_mode1.png">
 <img src="images_tablet_in_kiosk_mode/ha_on_tablet_in_kiosk_mode1.png" alt="Home Assistant dashboard in kiosk mode" width="100%">